 Grace, peace and love to you from our Lord and Savior Jesus Christ.
 By this all men will know that you are my disciples, if you love one another (John 13:35).
 For God did not send his Son into the world to condemn the world, but to save the world through him (John 3:17).
 San Francisco Community Fellowship is a Christian evangelical denomination of Grace Communion International.
-We are here to help you grow in the grace and knowledge of our Lord & Savior, Jesus Christ, while providing friendship, and a spiritual family that we all need.
+We are here to help you grow in the grace and knowledge of our Lord and Savior Jesus Christ, while providing friendship, and a spiritual family that we all need.

 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit in Christ Jesus.

 Pastor Richard and Renee Roberts

 The original SFCF members picture taken December 6, 1998 from left to right - Kelsey, Cecille, Anabel, Rose, Chelsey in yellow, Renee & Richard

 San Francisco Community Fellowship (SFCF) is a Christian Church that started or was planted as a House Church, and had its first Sunday Worship Service December 6, 1998 in the San Francisco Bay Area.
 We are part of a Christian denomination - Grace Communion International, which has more than 30,000 members, worshiping in about 550 Churches in 70 countries.
 Grace Communion International (GCI) began in 1934 and has their main office in Charlotte, North Carolina.
 In the United States, we are members of the National Association of Evangelicals and have similar organizations in other nations.